All students not born in Canada must submit to the Office of the Registrar a proof of status document by the dates specified below.

 - A dependent child of the dependent child referred to above.

-- Under age 22 and not a spouse or common-law partner;
+(i) is less than 22 years of age and is not a spouse or common-law partner, or

 - Dependent Child: proof of financial dependency.